Bankruptcy Attorney Miami

 What is Bankruptcy?

-Bankruptcy is a legal way for people (and corporations) who are unable to pay their debts get a fresh start or reorganize debt.
-It is done by liquidating assets to pay debts, creating a debt repayment plan, or discarding debts some altogether.
+Bankruptcy is a legal way for people (and corporations) who are unable to pay their debts to get a fresh start or reorganize debt.
+It is done by liquidating assets to pay debts, creating a debt repayment plan, or discarding debts altogether.

 How Does the Process of Bankruptcy Work?